hyperads/docs/source/includes/_interstitial.md

         Toast.makeText(this, "The Interstitial AD not ready yet.
 Try again!", Toast.LENGTH_LONG).show();
 }
 ```
-The SDK will log the impression and handle the click automatically.
+> The SDK will log the impression and handle the click automatically.

-Sample projects:

-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidADs_Sample_v1.2.2.zip) and extract the Example app for Android.
-* Open pdf file from archive for instructions.
-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidAdmobSample_1.0.1.zip) and extract the AdMob adapter if needed.
-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidMoPubAdapter_1.1.0.zip) and extract the Mopub adapter if needed.